Spin and Obliquity Evolution of Hot Jupiter Hosts from Resonance Locks: Population Synthesis

 where we have approximated the orbit as edge-on (impact parameter $\simeq 0$), with $\varphi_{\rm obs,0}$ drawn from the uniform interval $[0, \pi]$ \citep[e.g.][]{FabryckyWinn(2009)}.
 We synthesize a population of $10^4$ systems, drawing the planet's mass $\Mp$ and host's effective temperature $T_{\rm eff}$ in pairs $\{\Mp, T_{\rm eff}\}$ from observed systems with $\Mp \ge 0.2 \Mjup$ and $T_{\rm eff} \le 7000 \ {\rm K}$.
 We associate each system pair with a \texttt{MESA} model, whose mass depends on $T_{\rm eff}$ ($0.6 \Msun$ for $T_{\rm eff} \in [4100, 5000]{\rm K}$, $0.8\Msun$ for $[5000, 5600] {\rm K}$, $1.0 \Msun$ for $[5600, 6100] {\rm K}$, $1.2 \Msun$ for $[6100, 6400] {\rm K}$, $1.4 \Msun$ for $[6400, 6700] {\rm K}$, $1.6 \Msun$ for $[6700, 7000]{\rm K}$).
 The star's $\{P_{\star, \rm pms}, t_{\rm pms}\}$ values are drawn from our sample of observed pre-main-sequence rotation periods (see section \ref{subsec:rot_vel} above), binned by the \texttt{MESA} model's mass (observed $\Ms \in [0.5, 0.7] \Msun$ for $0.6 \Msun$ \texttt{MESA} model, $\Ms \in [0.7, 0.9] \Msun$ for $0.8 \Msun$, $\Ms \in [0.9, 1.1]\Msun$ for $1.0 \Msun$, $\Ms \in [1.1, 1.3]\Msun$ for $1.2 \Msun$, $\Ms \in [1.3, 1.5]\Msun$ for $1.4 \Msun$, and $\Ms \in [1.5, 1.8] \Msun$ for $1.6 \Msun$).
 The stellar spin is evolved from $t_{\rm start}$ to the time the hot Jupiter is assumed to form at $t_0 = 0.1 \ {\rm Gyr}$, using the magnetic braking model of section \ref{subsec:spin_down}.
 The initial semi-major axis to stellar radius ratio $(a/\Rs)_0$ is drawn from a normal distribution with mean 13 and standard deviation 3.5.

 After its assumed formation at $t_0$, the hot Jupiter may lock onto a resonance, causing the stellar obliquity and spin to evolve.
 If the initial $(a/\Rs)_0 \le (a/\Rs)_{\rm crit} = 12$, we assume the dissipation rate is sufficiently strong to enforce a resonance lock (see eq.~\ref{eq:res_lock} of \citealt{Zanazzi+(2024)}).
+In practice, the value of $(a/\Rs)_{\rm crit}$ likely depends on the mode amplitude, stratification profile, and how strongly the forced parent g-mode couples to child modes (via the three-mode coupling coefficient).
+The latter two quantities will vary with the mass and age of the star.
+The viability of resonance locking could also be affected by so-called critical layers which form when the core's rotational frequency matches the mode pattern frequency \citep[e.g.][]{BookerBretherton1967, Hazel1967}.
+See Section~\ref{sec:SummDisc} for further discussion.

 We integrate equations~\eqref{eq:dota_lock}-\eqref{eq:dotpsi_lock}, picking mode azimuthal numbers $m$ according to the procedure laid out in section~\ref{sec:ResLock}.
-We evolve each system until a time $t_{\rm end}$ drawn from the uniform interval $[1 \ {\rm Gyr}, t_{\rm max}]$, with the lower bound for $t_{\rm end}$ of 1 Gyr motivated by the youngest age measurements of hot Jupiter hosts below $T_{\rm eff} \le 7000 \ {\rm K}$ \citep[e.g.][]{Albrecht+(2021), Albrecht+(2022)}.
+We evolve each system until a time $t_{\rm end}$ drawn from the uniform interval $[1 \ {\rm Gyr}, t_{\rm max}]$, with the lower bound of 1 Gyr motivated by the youngest age measurements of hot Jupiter hosts below $T_{\rm eff} \le 7000 \ {\rm K}$ \citep[e.g.][]{Albrecht+(2021), Albrecht+(2022)}.
 At $t_{\rm end}$, our synthetic system is mock-observed to have a projected obliquity $\lambda$ and stellar inclination $i_\star$:

 where the orbit is presumed edge-on (to yield a transit), with $\phi_{\rm obs}$ drawn from the uniform interval $[0, \pi]$ \citep[e.g.][]{FabryckyWinn(2009)}.
 The final $P_\star$ and $R_\star$ values are converted into an observed projected velocity $v_\star \sin i_\star = (2\pi R_\star/P_\star) \sin i_\star$.
 Any hot Jupiter with $a/\Rs < 2.7$ is assumed to tidally disrupt \citep[e.g.][]{Guillochon+(2011)} and removed from our synthetic population.
 About 11\% of the synthesized systems are so removed.